example42/puppet-tp/README.md

   - RedHat 7
   - CentOS 7

-Your clients may run on different Operating Systems and are actually supported in TP data.
+Your clients may run on different Operating Systems and are actually supported in TP data, in fact, to run acceptance tests on other OS a compatible Ruby version is pre-installed in the provisioning of the relevant Vagrant boxes:
+  - Ubuntu 12.04
+  - Debian 6
+  - CentOS 6

 Tiny Puppet is expected to work on Puppet 3.x and Puppet 4.x.